tomwhartung/jmws_accoutrements/doc/ubuntu/2025a-fresh_installs_of_24.04/2-install_24.04-martha.md

 # Run the install

-Boot of the USB and run the installation process.
+Boot off the *2023-32B* USB drive and run the installation process.

 Use the version that includes vim, rcs, and git.